warpstreamlabs/bento/website/cookbooks/discord_bot.md

 Clicking websites and browsing the internet is very difficult and most people are simply too busy for it, it'd therefore be useful if we could have our bot do some browsing for us occasionally.

-The final command we're going to add to our bot is "/release", where it will hit the Github API and find out for us what the latest Benthos release is:
+The final command we're going to add to our bot is "/release", where it will hit the Github API and find out for us what the latest Bento release is:

 ```yaml
 pipeline: